mjmcnelis/rta_resum/README.md

 The notebook in `generator_expansion` demonstrates the correspondence betweeen the hydrodynamic generator and RTA Chapman-Enskog expansion.
 A more concrete proof can be found in Appendix E.1 of the thesis.

-The notebook in `standard_df_corrections` computes the Chapman-Enskog df corrections up to third order.
+The notebook in `standard_df` computes the Chapman-Enskog df corrections up to third order.
 These are also used to evaluate the terms in the hydrodynamic generator expansion.